elastic/ecctl/docs/ecctl_deployment_elasticsearch_keystore_set.md

 ### Synopsis

 Manages the keystore settings of an Elasticsearch cluster.
-Note that the underlying API call uses the PATCH method, meaning that each operation is add/modify only.
+Note that each operation is add/modify only, unspecified existing keystore values will be unchanged.

 ```
 ecctl deployment elasticsearch keystore set <cluster id> -f <file definition.json> [flags]